Last Updated on October 11, 2021

 - 1/4 tsp black pepper

-- In a large pot, start boiling water for cooking bucatini.
+- Use a medium pot with a lid, start boiling 1 1/2 cup water for cooking buckwheat.